vidjil/vidjil/doc/user.md

 ## Permanent address (URL) to a set of samples

-Addresses such as <http://app.vidjil.org/?set=3241&config=39> directly target a set of samples (here the public dataset L3), possibly with your saved analysis.
+Addresses such as <http://app.vidjil.org/3241-25> directly target a set of samples (here the public dataset L3), possibly with your saved analysis.
-Moreover, the address also encodes other parameters, for instance <http://app.vidjil.org/?set=3241&config=39&plot=v,size,bar&clone=11,31> (selected axes and selected clones).
+Moreover, the address may also encode other parameters, for instance <https://app.vidjil.org/3241-25?plot=clone%20average%20read%20length,J/3%27%20gene,bar&clone=30> (selected axes and selected clones).

 To discuss on some results or to raise any issue, you can share such addresses with other users (with whom you share access grants, see below), to your local IT staff or to the Vidjil team.